cap-js/docs/guides/messaging/index.md

 ## Using Message Channels

 When emitters and receivers live in separate processes, you need to add a message channel to forward event messages.
-CAP provides messaging services, which take care for that message channel behind the scenes as illustrated in the following graphic:
+CAP provides messaging services, which take care of that message channel behind the scenes as illustrated in the following graphic:

 ![The reviews service and the catalog service, each in a seperate process, are connected to the messaging service which holds the messaging channel behind the scenes.](assets/remote.drawio.svg)

 ::: tip Uniform, Agnostic Messaging
 CAP provides messaging services, which transport messages behind the scenes using different messaging channels and brokers.
-All of this happens without the need to touch your code, which stays on conceptual level.
+All of this happens without the need to touch your code, which remains on a conceptual level.
 :::

 ### 1. Use `file-based-messaging` in Development